Five Ks: Hazooria

 A hazooria (scarf) is a sign of humility which is grasped during the Ardās.
 It is a constant reminder of surrendering one's mind to the Guru, along with the five Ks.
 A hazooria is practical: it helps one keep suchamta (cleanliness) during seva (service) or reading Gurbani (hymns).
 It can help keep the hands clean when touching the face or picking up objects.
 The hazooria was also worn by servants and symbolises the Sikh surrendering to Waheguruji as their master.

+Panj Hathiar

+Guru Gobind Singh required his Khalsa warriors to be armed with five weapons at all times, consisting of the sword, disc, arrow, noose, and gun.